 About the SATT project

-The project runs from March 2024 to August 2025, with participant recruitment and data collection starting once MOD Research Ethics Committee approval has been granted.
+The project ran from March 2024 to September 2025, and had MOD Research Ethics Committee approval (ref: 2316/MODREC/24).

 Strands

-The study comprises three complementary strands:
+The study comprised three complementary strands:

 Strand 1